maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 LAWRENCE: It was actually to your point, Casey.
 She was the most recent Alumnus trustee, and in order to have the right kind of representation at the meeting, we, Mark, who appointed the committee, believed it was important to have an artist on the committee.

-ART STUDENT: So she was brought back to be on the committee?
+RYAN: So she was brought back to be on the committee?

 LAWRENCE: Not brought back, she’s on the committee.